silviurdr/Ia-si-citeste/README.md

 I didn't have a strict plan for the subject of the pages, whenever I got a new idea, I've just added the page to my website.
 Adding a new page was among my favorite moments, because I knew that I had to create another header image, relevant for the respective page.

 ## Several of website features

-* Full screen immage slider
+* Full screen image slider
-* Google Maps JavaScript API
+* Google Maps JavaScript API with book-friendly places from Brasov
 * Contact form
-* Random book recommandation in the site header
+* Hidden random book recommandation in the site header